File Watching and Atomic Replacement

 Cleaning Up Temp Files

 Include timestamps in temp file names, such as .tmp-1708538400000-a1b2c3.
-On startup, scan the directory for temp files older than a threshold and delete them.
-This is easy to implement, and it lets you tell at a glance how old an orphan is.
+On startup, scan for old temp files and delete anything older than your threshold.
+The timestamp also makes it obvious when an orphan was created.

 import fs from 'node:fs';